Dinno-DEV/leafboard/feature_documentation/feature_documented/custom_node_scripts/SquarePanelContainer.md

 - initial_h_flag - the horizontal expand mode
 - initial_y_flag - the vertical expand mode
 - initial_custom_minimum_size - the size of the panel, use this for resizing
+- allow_reordering - allow or disallow reordering of this node
+- is_reordering - if it's currently reordering or not.
+Both allow_reordering and is_reordering are the two switches needed to allow self reordering.

 # Functions
 - get_parent_flow_row() -> int - returns the division of the FlowContainer's children.
 This is the opposite line of get_line_count() in FlowContainer.